 The latest incarnation of the Dark Eldar Codex indicates that Haemonculi can regrow people from small amounts of flesh, leading to many Dark Eldar leaving a bit of skin or a finger in a Haemonculus' care when heading out on raids to act as insurance should they perish.

 Also, the Perpetuals.
 They don't even need an entire, intact cell; they can regenerate from complete and total atomization.
-The only Perpetual to have canonically died is Ollanius Pius, on account of Horus' Cessation of Existence attack.
+The only Perpetual to have canonically died is Ollanius Pius, on account of Horus' Cessation of Existence attack, but even that much has the fandom going back and forth on the He's Just Hiding option.

 On a larger scale, we have the Phyrexians.
 As long as a single drop of glistening oil remains, they can be reborn continuously, forever.